mui/material-ui/docs/pages/blog/docs-updates.md

 ### Improved search experience

-The documentation restructuring ranks the search result based on the product that you are looking at.
-For example, if you are looking at Material UI documentation (/material-ui/\*), when you hit ⌘ + K and type a keyword, you will find that most of the results are related to Material UI.
+The documentation restructuring ranks search results based on the product that you are currently looking at.
+For example, if you are looking at Material UI documentation, when you press <kbd>⌘ + K</kbd> and type a keyword, you will find that most of the results are related to Material UI.

-We have also added product label for Material UI and MUI Base in case the search result shows the same text.
+We have also added product labels for Material UI and MUI Base in case it's unclear which library the search results refer to.

 // add search result image

-As a side benefit of the documentation restructuring, we have seen a huge improvement on the search result for MUI X. The data grid users can now see the comprehensive result when searching for methods.
-Here is a comparison of before and after when searching for "filter"
+As a side benefit of the documentation restructuring, we have seen a huge improvement in the quality of search results related to MUI X. Data Grid users can now see comprehensive results when searching for methods.
+Here is a comparison of before and after when searching for "filter":

 // add comparison images